Lu3kyy/puppy-rest/README.md

    (index button is within the logo i just dont think it was clicked during review) just some smaller tweaks to sizing is all we really need.
+   - Images within the about mobile page is centered especially at the tested 425px width, The alignment breaks when it reaches 375px and lower.